ATpoint/NGS_Pipelines/README.md

 For paired-end data (`--mode paired`) the TLEN is used to connect both mates getting the actual fragment coverage (option `-pc` of `genomecov`).
 If one passes a BED file with intervals as `--peaks` together with `--normalize`, then it will produce a count matrix based on the bam files for these intervals and then uses `edgeR` to calculate per-sample scaling factors using the TMM normalization method.
 The resulting factors are then used to divide the score (that is column 4 of a bedGraph) by.
+Function can also use existing factors (`--useexistingsf`) which then have to be in a file `scaling_factors.txt` or use an existing count matrix via `--useexistingcm`.
 For productive use one can easily import bigwigs into `R` using `rtacklayer::import` which returns a GRanges object with the coverage as "score" column.
 Bigwigs can be visualized in the IGV viewer as well in a memory-efficient fashion (unlike bedGraph).
 If one aims to average bigwigs there are two options: